JohnMcLear/ep_copy_paste_images/README.md

  --- I might have to modify the hook to make this work effectively
  - [ ] Fix IE being able to resize image -- IE problems....
 Y'know...
  --- Should be fixed now, needs testing
- - [ ] Fix mobile issue where mouseout never fires so resize is always shown
+ - [x] Fix mobile issue where mouseout never fires so resize is always shown
  --- Should be a relatively easy fix but will require handling aceEditEvent events
+ - [x] Show span as active on click of "control" element

 #V2:
  - [x] Investigate using shadow DOM -- Impossible